(1820 - 1900)

 He was wounded in the foot by an artillery round in action on 17 September 1862 at Antietam.

-His right foot was amputated.
+He was treated at a field hospital where his right foot was amputated.
+He was admitted to a US Army hospital in Frederick, MD on 9 November and sent on to Washington DC on 11 November.
 Home in Wisconsin, he served as a recruiter from January 1863 to July 1864, when he was discharged on disability from the 6th Infantry.
 He returned to active duty and was commissioned Major of the 49th Wisconsin Infantry on 28 January 1865.
 He was at St. Louis and Rolla, MO, and was on Court Martial service.
 He was appointed Lieutenant Colonel in November 1865, but mustered out that same month, before taking the rank.

 He founded another newspaper, the Independent, prospered from investments in land, and was postmaster of Baraboo from 1867-83.

 References & notes